saurabhbhatia/learninggo/Readme.md

-This is where I commit all the programs I wrote while learning go.
+This is where I commit all the programs I wrote while learning go (wip).
 I followed the following :

  - [Go lang Intro book](https://www.golang-book.com/books/intro).
  - [Go by Example](https://gobyexample.com/).